-- If you are not wrangling the datasets immediately, the datasets you just imported are listed at the top of the Datasets page.
-See Datasets Page.
+- If you are not wrangling the datasets immediately, the datasets you just imported are listed at the top of the Library page.
+See Library Page.

 Import Multiple Datasets

 You can import multiple datasets from multiple sources at the same time.
-In the Import Data page, continue selecting sources from the same or different connections, and additional dataset cards are added to the right panel.
+In the Import Data page, continue selecting sources, and additional dataset cards are added to the right panel.

 NOTE: If you are importing from multiple files at the same time, the files are not necessarily read in a regular or predictable order.
 Avoid using functions such as SOURCEROWNUMBER, which relies on original row numbers.
 See SOURCEROWNUMBER Function.